Our Home Grown Produce

 Once we harvest our potatoes they are stored in big refrigerated sheds until they are ready to be graded and sold.
 Our fridges are powered by our Ground Source Heat Pump which was installed in 2019.
 It used the chill by-product from our grain drier to cool the store down to the perfect temperature to keep the potatoes in great condition.
 This method of cooling is powered 100% by renewable energy.

-This is sown in March and harvested around the middle to end of August.
+The crops are sown in March/April (depending on the weather!) and harvested around the middle to end of August (Also depending on the weather!).
 The straw from the crop is either baled and sold to other farmers to use as livestock bedding, or it is chopped and ploughed back into the soil to increase the organic matter.

 We are lucky enough to have the fantastic Fettercairn Distillery just 5 miles along the road, and some of our barley ends up in this distillery.
 From field to flask in just a few miles!

-Around 100 acres of our farm is in winter wheat, the variety we are growing this year is Barrel.
+Around 100 acres of our farm is in winter wheat.
 Our Winter Wheat is used in the distilling process, which means it will eventually make drinks such as vodka and gin.

 Our wheat is sown in the autumn time, and harvested around September the following year.
 The straw from the crop is either baled and sold to other farmers to use as livestock bedding, or it is chopped and ploughed back into the soil to increase the organic matter.